Miretpl/synthetic-brain-mri-project/README.md

    ```

 ### Model evaluation
-To run proposed and ControlNet models evaluation (calculation of FID and MS-SSIM scores) you need to execute below
+To run proposed, ControlNet and SPADE models evaluation (calculation of FID and MS-SSIM scores) you need to execute below
 commands:
 1. Move to testing directory
    ```shell